Chiltern Primary School is a mainstream fully inclusive school which welcomes all children.

 You will find information about the Local Authority Local Offer at:

-This SEND Information Report has been put together by the SENCo, Headteacher, Deputy Headteacher and SEND Governor.
+This SEND Information Report has been put together by the SENCo, Mrs Clare Smith, Headteacher, Mr Nathan Gazzard and the SEND Governor.

 Parents are invited to comment on this report and to discuss SEN matters at Chiltern Primary School, if they wish to do so, by contacting the SENCo/Inclusion Manager on 01256 473791.